Uber won't back down from self-driving car fight with DMV

 The San Francisco Bicycle Coalition said Thursday that Uber's vehicles are not yet ready for the city's streets.

 In a blog post, executive director Brian Wiedenmeier took issue with the way the self-driving Volvos turned across bike lanes.
 Rather than merging into the bike lane before making a right-hand turn, the SUVs were turning across the bike lane.
-The latter is considered more dangerous for cyclists.
+The latter is considered more dangerous for cyclists and is illegal in the state.

 "Launching autonomous vehicle technology before it's regulated and safe for our streets is unacceptable," Wiedenmeier wrote.